junron/writeups/kernelctf/gradebook.md

 The first step is to leak the libc address.
 This is really important because ASLR is probably enabled and since `__malloc_hook` is in libc, we need to know exactly where it is in order to write to it.

-To do this, I created two students, and longname, with name buffer size 1250 and shortname, with name buffer size 20.
+To do this, I created two students, longname, with name buffer size 1250, and shortname, with name buffer size 20.

 <img src="images/image-20211114170836188.png" alt="image-20211114170836188" style="zoom:80%;" />